 This point ties in well with the previous one.
 Many people know of Etsy, and when they’re looking to buy a unique gift or handmade item, Etsy naturally comes to mind.

-Etsy is trusted and has a good brand reputation, rubs off on to the creators selling there.
-As a new creator you can benefit from this brand recognition and trust from day one.
+Etsy is trusted and has a good brand reputation, which rubs off on the creators selling there.
+As a new creator, you can benefit from this customer base and trust from day one.

-While selling through Shopify is “no darling” by any means, the possibilities are endless and the only seiling is the one you set for yourself.
+While selling through Shopify is “no darling” by any means, the possibilities are endless, and the only ceiling is the one you set for yourself.
 Online sales have seen a 32% increase this year alone in the United States alone.
-At this rate, more and more people will continue shopping online and if your brand doesn’t ride the wave of ecommerce sooner rather than later, you may be leaving money on the table.
+At this rate, more and more people will continue shopping online, and if your brand doesn’t ride the wave of ecommerce sooner rather than later, you may be leaving money on the table.

 Etsy is not a platform to build your brand but rather a platform to give your brand early exposure and test out your unique value proposition.

 If that isn’t readily evident, you will quickly come to realize the design limitations when you try to tweak and twist your Etsy store.
-There are only a few things that can set apart your store from millions of other stores:
+There are only a few things that can set apart your own website from millions of other ecommerce websites: